What is Phlebology

-Our Medical Director, Dr. Jozef Tryzno is a Diplomate of the American Board of Venous and Lymphatic Medicine (formerly known as American Board of Phlebology), he also holds RVT (Registered Vascular Technologist) credentials from American Registry of Diagnostic Medical Sonographers.
+Our Medical Director, Dr. Jozef Tryzno, is a Diplomate of the American Board of Venous and Lymphatic Medicine (formerly known as the American Board of Phlebology) and holds Registered Vascular Technologist credentials from the American Registry of Diagnostic Medical Sonographers.
 With his help, the varicose vein treatment that you need is within reach.

-- Physicians who are diplomates of ABVLM voluntarily took this rigorous exam to set themself apart from all other doctors doing vein treatments.
+- Diplomates of the ABVLM have to prove their proficiency in the use of ultrasound equipment to diagnose and treat veins of the lower extremities.
+Those physicians voluntarily took this rigorous exam to set themselves apart from all other doctors doing vein treatments.

-Dr Tryzno's certification with the ABVLM is a direct reflection of his skill, knowledge, and experience in providing quality patient care, and his continued commitment to the advancement of vein care.
+Dr Tryzno's certification with the ABVLM is a direct reflection of his skill for providing quality patient care, and his commitment to the advancement of vein care as a field.

-Instead of looking for specialist after you have developed complications, or no relieve after treatment, schedule your appointment with provider who holds certification form American Board of Venous and Lymphatic Medicine.
+Instead of looking for a specialist after you have developed complications, schedule your appointment with a provider who holds certification form the American Board of Venous and Lymphatic Medicine.

 Historical Facts about Phlebology